Albertino2020/apple.com-clone/README.md

 # Apple.com Page Clone

 > This is my fourth project from the Microverse Curriculum.
 It consists of cloning the apple.com webpage using HTML and CSS, building with backgrounds and gradients.
-Small details were ignored, as the main purpose is to mimic the page's appearance, and the links go no-where.
+Small details were ignored, as the main purpose was to mimic the page's appearance.
+The links go no-where.

 ![screenshot](./images/Apple-Clone.png)